jmcadam4/design-projects-portfolio/docs/assignments/A03/index.md

   <figcaption style="margin-top:.6em; font-size:.75rem; line-height:1.45; color:var(--md-default-fg-color--light);">The parametric bar simulated — 0.057 mm displacement, one quarter of the 0.229 mm limit</figcaption>
 </figure>

-As you can see, the simulated elongation is .057 mm which is exactly one fourth of .228 mm so its spot on.
+As you can see, the simulated elongation is .057 mm which is exactly one fourth of .228 mm so it's nearly spot on.

 ## Bar Weight